 I love Taipei.
 I lived here in 2010 while I taught English and built this website.
 It was a wonderful experience that helped me grow as a person.
 A decade later, I finally made it back to the city I loved so much and it was remarkable to see that so much of what I loved was still there: the endless gigantic food markets serving some of the best food in the world, a wild nightlife, spacious parks, interesting and quirky museums, and nearby mountains that call to you with easy and accessible hikes.

 Taipei (like Taiwan as a whole) is a hugely underrated destination and I can’t urge you enough to visit.
 It combines culture, nature, wonderful people, and affordability.
 I don’t understand why more people don’t visit but make their loss, your gain!

 To help you plan your trip, here are my top 13 things to do while in Taipei:

 1. Take a Free Walking Tour

-One of the first things I do when I arrive in a new destination is to take a free walking tour.
+One of the first things I do when I arrive in a new destination is take a free walking tour.
 They show you the lay of the land and help you see a place’s highlights while learning a little about its history and culture.
-Plus, you get access to a local who can answer any and all of your questions.
+Plus, you get access to a local guide who can answer any and all of your questions.

 Like It Formosa offers free daily walking tours around Taipei.
 Their tours focus more on cultural history than their competitor, Tour Me Away, which also offers free walking tours geared towards the backpacker crowd (Tour Me Away also runs pub crawls).